default-writer/c-json-parser/docs/json-parsing-and-representation/recursive-json-parsing.md

 - The library uses a recursive descent parser to process JSON documents.
 - This approach naturally handles the nested structure of JSON.
+- For an alternative, non-recursive approach, see [Iterative JSON Parsing](iterative-json-parsing.md).

 ## Core Functions